-UPDATE 2-Japan's Nomura picks Okuda to pursue turnaround as new CEO
+UPDATE 3-Japan's Nomura picks operations chief as new CEO to lead turnaround

 By Takashi Umekawa

-The reshuffle was announced as Nomura posted its strongest quarterly profit in more than 17 years.
-The brokerage is pursuing a cost-cutting campaign after last year recording its first annual loss in a decade.
+The reshuffle was announced on Monday as Nomura posted its strongest quarterly profit in more than 17 years.
+The brokerage is in cost-cutting mode after last year recording its first annual loss in a decade.

-Okuda, 56, became a contender to replace Nagai when he was promoted to joint chief operating officer last year.
+With years of experience in investment banking, Okuda, 56, has also worked overseas, including as head of Nomura’s U.S. arm.
+He became a contender to succeed Nagai when he was promoted to joint chief operating officer in April 2018.

+“Nomura as a whole group can be stronger by taking good things from outside Japan.
+This is the area where I can show my originality,” Okuda told a news conference.

 Nomura’s reputation took a hit in May when it was censured by regulators after it was found to have leaked information related to listing and delisting criteria to clients.